Skinz3/Gears/readme.md

 # Welcome to Gears

 * Gears is a small and lightweight networking library over TCP, written in C# .NET Core 3.1
+* It provide high level socket api and smart packet handling for a clean network architecture.
+* You can download a stable release on this repo.

 # Features